NarenRamakrishnan/NarenRamakrishnan/README.md

 # Hi, I'm Naren 👋

-I'm a Computer Science student at the **University of Washington** focused on **Machine Learning, Deep Learning, and Software Engineering**.
+I'm a Computer Science student at the University of Washington focused on Machine Learning, Deep Learning, and Software Engineering.

-I'm particularly interested in **computer vision, NLP, and ML systems**, and enjoy building everything from models and experiments to data pipelines and production-ready software systems.
+I'm particularly interested in computer vision, NLP, and ML systems, and enjoy building everything from models and experiments to data pipelines and production-ready software systems.

-Currently working on **LeanGCD** with the UW Math AI Lab.
+Currently working on LeanGCD with the UW Math AI Lab.

 ---